MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 #### STA_ALL_CUST_ITEMS

-This model is similar to STA_ALL_ITEMS just for o2c side.
+This model is similar to STA_ALL_ITEMS, just for the o2c side.

 #### STA_OPEN_CUST_ITEMS

-This model is similar to STA_OPEN_ITEMS_MONTHLY just for o2c side.
+This model is similar to STA_OPEN_ITEMS_MONTHLY just for the o2c side.

 #### STA_EFLOW_CLR

-THis model contains EFLOW CLR workflow information.
-To track the KPI on release time
+This model contains EFLOW CLR workflow information.
+To track the KPI on release time.

 ```SQL